President and CEO, BH Media Group

 Todd and his wife Stephanie have two children, Anthony and Caroline.
 His family attends Grace United Methodist Church.

-Owner, Independent Journal Review
+Founder and CEO, Independent Journal Review

 Owner of Independent Journal Review a top 50 website in the country, that reaches 35+ million monthly readers.
 IJR.com is the most socially engaged news site in America with 50+ reporters and writers covering politics, news, culture, lifestyle, and current events from around the US.
 Co-founded IMGE, a full service digital agency in 2013 with a team of 40+ working with some of the world’s largest brands, associations, and campaigns.
 Dubbed a “wunderkind” of media tech by the New York Times, and included in Forbes 30 under 30, Fortune’s 40 under 40, and WIRED’s Tech Titans of 2016.
 Board Member: Clemson University Spiro Institute, the Georgetown University Institute of Politics and Public Service, DCN, and the News Media Alliance.